bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 Rate() gives you the per second average rate of change over your range interval. irate() is the per second rate of change at the end of your range interval

 the difference between rate and delta, is that rate automatically adjusts for resets.
-It means that it only works with "counter" vaariables, i.e a variable that can only increase.
+It means that it only works with "counter" variables, i.e. a variable that can only increase.
 For example, if a metric value changes like this:

 * 0